lyteword/chspurgeon-tod/volume-4/psalm-92.md

 Ps 92:3.
 Inanimate nature enlisted in the holy work.

-— *C.A.
-Davis.*
+— *C. A. Davis.*

 **Verse 2.**

-1\.Our praises of God should be *intelligent,* declaring his varied attributes.
+1\.
+Our praises of God should be *intelligent,* declaring his varied attributes.

 2\. *Seasonable,* declaring each attribute in appropriate time.